Steel Ball Through Glass Revealed And Explained

 Then he places a glass piece inside the box, so that it obstructs the hole at the bottom.

-My view is, if this solid through solid magic trick is performed well, the penetration effect is very deceptive.
+This solid through solid magic trick is performed well, the penetration effect is very deceptive.

-Note: The ‘glass piece‘ is actually a clear acrylic piece.
+NOTE: The ‘glass piece‘ is actually a clear acrylic piece.

 Here is one of the steel ball through glass trick videos:

-To perform this steel ball through glass trick convincingly, you need a little help from misdirection together with an appropriate patter.
+To perform this steel ball through glass trick convincingly, you need a little help from misdirection, together with an appropriate patter.

 A magician patter is dialogue use during a trick.